schemenauero/kleen-js/README.md

 # Development
 PR's Welcome!

-Please update code, tests, README, bump the version number, and build the code
+Please update code, tests, README, and bump the version number.
+I'll handle rebuilding the code and `npm publish`'ing after the PR is in.

 `yarn test --watch` to run jest tests (and watch for future changes to those tests)